hshin-git/GyroM5/README-en.md

 But in my case,
 I noticed the "RC drift car" after purchasing the kit, and I believed that any RC car can perform "stable drift driving" by high speed control.
-So I tried to make steering assit gyro to stabilize RWD drift driving of my small car.
+So I tried to make steering assit gyro to stabilize RWD drift driving for my small car.

-I enjoyed making GyroM5,
+I enjoyed making this GyroM5,
-and I tought this may be a good material to learn programming and control algorithm while playing RC car.
+and I thought this may be a good material to learn programming and control algorithm while playing RC car.
 So I release the source code of GyroM5 for expecting that someone can enjoy RC car and programming.
 I am happy if somebody could repoduce GyroM5 or customize it by themselves.